-I wish I could introduce you to Joanna and Breanna.
+I’d like to introduce you to Joanna and Breanna.

 Who: Joanna Duka and Breanna Koski of Brush & Nib Studio

 Joanna Duka and Breanna Koski co-own Brush & Nib Studio, an upscale hand-painting, hand-lettering, and calligraphy company.
 They create and sell custom artwork—paintings, prints, business logos, wedding invitations, and more—for clients and their special events.

 That wasn’t always the plan.
 In 2014, Joanna was laying the groundwork to open her own calligraphy business.
 But she felt a piece was missing.
 She knew she wanted to incorporate painting, but her own experiments with the medium left her frustrated.
 Then God brought Breanna into her life.
 Joanna and Breanna met at a church bible study and quickly became friends.
 And Breanna just happened to be a painter.
 Over coffee in early 2015, they decided to work together to create and sell their art.
 Brush & Nib Studio was born.

 Now they work as a team.
 Joanna, a calligrapher, uses a nib to write in delicate and decorative fonts.
 And Breanna, a painter, uses a brush to paint beautiful, unique illustrations.
 “We bounce ideas off of each other,” says Joanna.
 “Sometimes one of us will start with a concept and the other will kind of build on it or vice versa.
 We may start with a lettering style, or start with an artistic idea, or a little drawing or sketch, or maybe the color will inspire it.”